gogobook/my-asp-dot-net/ch8.md

 of these problems, the .NET Framework does not syntactically permit this direct approach.
 Instead, if you want to pass methods around, you wrap the details of the method in a new kind of object: a delegate.
-Delegates, quite simply, are a special type of object—special in the sense that, whereas all the objects defined up to now contain data, a delegate contains the address of a method, or the address of multiple methods.
+Delegates, quite simply, are a special type of object——special in the sense that, whereas all the objects defined up to now contain data, a delegate contains the address of a method, or the address of multiple methods.
 Declaring Delegates
 When you want to use a class in C#, you do so in two stages.
-First, you need to define the class—that is, you need to tell the compiler what fields and methods make up the class.
+First, you need to define the class——that is, you need to tell the compiler what fields and methods make up the class.
 Then (unless you are using only static methods), you instantiate an object of that class.
 With delegates it is the same process.
 You start by declaring the delegates you want to